Our spokespeople are available for media appearances and comment, as well as for speaking at local and national events.

 Kieron is a regional organiser for the GMB trade union.
 With GMB, he has campaigned with low-income, often migrant workers in outsourced services in the public and private sectors, as well as other workers in the NHS and local government.
 Kieron was previously Secretary of the GMB Brussels Branch.
 He is the Another Europe Is Possible national trade union officer.

 Marina is a Senior Lecturer in Politics and Communication at the University of East Anglia.
 She is a prominent member of Syriza in the UK and appeared regularly on television during the Greece-EU negotiations crisis of 2015.
 Despite everything she has seen in Greece she is committed to campaigning for a different Europe, based on social justice, democracy, and human rights – not walking away from the EU.

 Salman is Editor-in-Chief of The World Weekly magazine and a journalist who has written for the Guardian, New Statesman, Huffington Post, Morning Star, and Left Foot Forward.
 He has extensive experience of broadcast media, including frequent appearances on the BBC, Channel 4 News, Sky News, RT and LBC.
 You can find him at www.salmanshaheen.com.

-Michael is a socialist activist in the Labour Party.
-He writes a regular column for the New Statesman’s politics blog, and has extensive experience of appearing in the broadcast media.
-He was heavily involved in the student protests of 2010 and the subsequent anti-austerity movement, and was one of the founders of the National Campaign Against Fees and Cuts.
+Michael is Another Europe’s full time national organiser.
+He is a socialist activist in the Labour Party, writes a regular column for the New Statesman’s politics blog, and has extensive experience of appearing in the broadcast media.
+He was a member of Momentum’s first Steering Committee and was previously heavily involved in the student protests of 2010 and the subsequent anti-austerity movement.

 Academic and campaigner